awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_seamlessly_join_linux_instance.md

    1. For **Subnet**, choose one of the public subnets in your VPC\.
 The subnet that you choose must have all external traffic routed to an internet gateway\.
 If this is not the case, you won't be able to connect to the instance remotely\.

    1. For **Auto\-assign Public IP**, choose **Enable**\.
-For more information about public and private IP addressing, see [Amazon EC2 Instance IP Addressing](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-instance-addressing.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information about public and private IP addressing, see [Amazon EC2 instance IP addressing](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-instance-addressing.html) in the *Amazon EC2 User Guide for Windows Instances*\.

    1. For **Domain join directory**, choose your domain from the list\.